Housatonic River: PCBs

-As of 2020 GE has completed remediation and restoration of the 10 manufacturing plant areas within the city, and is conducting inspection, monitoring and maintenance activities.
+Between 2005 and 2018 GE completed remediation and restoration of the 10 manufacturing plant areas within the city, and continues to conduct inspection, monitoring and maintenance activities.
 Additional remediation is planned for the downstream polluted areas of the river.
 The highest concentrations of PCBs in the Housatonic River are found in Woods Pond in Lenox, Massachusetts, just south of Pittsfield, where they have been measured up to 110 mg/kg in the sediment.
 About 50% of all the PCBs currently in the river are estimated to be retained in the sediment behind Woods Pond dam.
 This is estimated to be about 11,000 pounds of PCBs.
 Former filled oxbows are also polluted.

 Birds, such as ducks, and fish that live in and around the river contain significant levels of PCBs and can present health risks if consumed.
+As of 2025 fish consumption advisories remain in effect for both the Massachusetts and Connecticut portions of the river.